For other specific curriculum area information, themes of study and assessment information please use the menu on the

-The English Curriculum is delivered using the National Curriculum 2014 and the Early learning Goals are followed to ensure continuity and progression from the Foundation Stage through to the National Curriculum.
-Children are encouraged to write and read beyond the literacy session, teachers provide as many opportunities as possible for this through themed topic work.
+The English Curriculum is delivered using the National Curriculum 2014 and Early learning Goals are followed to ensure continuity and progression from the Foundation Stage through to Upper Key Stage Two.
+Children are encouraged to write and read beyond the literacy session and teachers provide as many opportunities as possible for this through themed topic work.

-Within EYFS Spelling is taught through Phonics.
+Within EYFS, Spelling is taught through Twinkl Phonics.
 Children are given five spellings, starting after Christmas.
-These are tested on a Friday, the results are sent home on Tapestry.
+These are tested on a Friday and the results are sent home on Tapestry.
 These spellings are a range of high frequency words and phase appropriate words related to their phonics group.